themesberg/flowbite-svelte/src/routes/sidebars/index.md

 <Htwo label="Multi-level dropdown" />

-<p>Use this sidebar example to create multi-level menu items by using the dSidebarDropdownWrapper and SidebarDropdownItem components.</p>
+Use this sidebar example to create multi-level menu items by using the dSidebarDropdownWrapper and SidebarDropdownItem components.

 <ExampleDiv>
 	<Sidebar>